-All take-home essays must be submitted in hard copy.
-No email submissions will be accepted.
-In-class essays will be completed in green books using a pen (no pencils).
-Final exam will be completed in yellow exam booklets.
-Participation will be graded based on contribution to class discussion, activities, and workshops, as well as written in-class assignments.
+Participation will be graded based on contribution to class discussion, activities, and workshops, as well as class assignments.
 Reading responses are well-thought out responses to the weekly readings assigned in your course schedule.
 There will be no extra credit available in this course.

-Students are expected to submit all assignments on the date and time designated in the syllabus.
-Any essay turned in after class on its due date will receive an automatic reduction of one full grade (10%).
+Students are expected to submit all assignments on the date and time designated on Canvas.
+Any essay turned in after its due date will receive an automatic reduction of one full grade (10%).
 Essays turned in after the week of instruction will not be accepted.
-Each student will be allowed to make up one in-class essay per semester with a 10% grade penalty.
-Other work done during class periods may not be made up.